-Greta Gauhe founded the Follow Through Collective & Co.
-2015 in London.
-The Collective collaborates with artists from different backgrounds in order to constantly shift perspectives on the arts.
-They focus on social, political and ecological issues in our society.
+The Follow Through Collective consists of a variety of artists from different fields, aiming to create work with a distinct focus on political, social or ecological issues.
+Making work since 2015, their performances are eclectic and multidisciplinary.
+Much of their current focus is on the medium of dance as a means of coming together, exploring empathy, touch, and connection.
+Challenging the formal separation between spectator and performers, their works are seen in both theatres and art institutions.
 The Collective performed at many festivals, including Resolution Festival, Emerge Festival, Camden Fringe Festival, the City of London Festival, the Fi.ELDS Festival (East London dance), Stratford Arts Center and the Nah Dran Festival in Berlin.
-They also presented works at the Chisenhale Dance Space, The Place Theatre, the University of the Arts in Berlin, Tanzspeicher in Würzburg and at the Bonnie Bird Theatre in London.
-They have received praise from various well-known reviewers and are currently working on a new production for art institutions.
+They also presented works at the Chisenhale Dance Space, Richmix, October Gallery, The Place Theatre, the University of the Arts in Berlin, Tanzspeicher in Würzburg and at the Bonnie Bird Theatre in London.
+They have received praise from various well-known reviewers and are currently working on a new production.

 Thank you to all the collaborating artists throughout the years!
 You are outstanding and incredibly powerful people and performers!
 The Collective only exists because of each one of you and all your contributions towards it!

-Below are only a few Bio's of artists who have performed in the work NOWhere and I want to expresse my deepest graditude to each one of them.
+Below are only a few Bio's of artists who have performed for our Collective and I want to expresse my deepest graditude to each one of them.
+If you are interested about a specific performer and want to know more, please feel free to get in touch.

 Andy Trewren/ Composer